 Section 3 - Adding Content to the Storyboard

 Once you create a webinar, it will show up on your Dashboard as a new Webinar Event Card in the Scheduled Events section.
 Each new webinar needs to have content added to the Storyboard, which can be done by clicking the Enter link on the Webinar Event Card.
 This will take you into Webinar Prep Mode.

 Entering Prep Mode loads the webinar environment in your browser, allowing you to use the environment just as

-you would during a real live event (except with no Attendees present).
+you would during a live event (except with no Attendees present).
 While in Prep Mode, you will add Content

-To add a new content block, click the Storyboard item in the left margin and then click the “Add Content Block” card.
+To add a new content block, click the Storyboard item in the left margin and click the “Add Content Block” card.
 Here, you can click an available Content Block type and set up each piece of content individually.
 There are a few Content Blocks to choose from,

 Slides: Slide and PDF presentation content uploaded from your computer

 - This is probably the main type of content you will use for your webinars

 - Slides can be uploaded from PowerPoint, PDFs, or other file types.
 The content will be converted to a PDF once uploaded.
 All slide transitions and animations for PowerPoint files will be removed

 - You can set the content to be available for Attendee download